Page Curves of Reissner-Nordstr\"om Black Hole in HD Gravity: Conclusion and Discussion

-In this paper we have calculated the Page curves of an eternal Reissner-Nordstr{\"o}m black hole in the presence of higher derivative terms using the formula to calculate holographic entanglement entropy given in \cite{Dong}.
-Following are the summary of results obtained in this paper. \begin{enumerate} \item In the first case we considered the general ${\cal O}(R^2)$ terms in the gravitational action as discussed in \cite{NBH-HD} and calculated the Page curves.
+Effect of higher derivative terms on the Page curve had been explored in \cite{NBH-HD} for the neutral black hole.
+Authors considered the eternal black hole as well as evaporating black hole in their study.
+They focus only on the general ${\cal O}(R^ 2)$ terms in the gravitational action as higher derivative terms.
+We consider the non-extremal Reissner-Nordstr\"om black hole and we are focusing only on the eternal black hole.
+It is nice to study the effect of the Gauss-Bonnet coupling on the Page curves of Reissner-Nordstr\"om black hole.
+Presence of higher derivative terms in the gravitational action affect the Page time, scrambling time and Page curves of eternal black holes.
+Following are the main results obtained in this paper. \begin{enumerate} \item In the first case we considered the general ${\cal O}(R^2)$ terms in the gravitational action as discussed in \cite{NBH-HD} and calculated the Page curves.
 We find that, since initially there is no island surface, the entanglement entropy of the Hawking radiation increases linearly with time forever.
 Therefore we have information paradox for the charged black hole in the presence of ${\cal O}(R^2)$ terms.
 At late times island emerges and entanglement entropy of the Hawking radiation reaches a constant value which is twice of the Bekenstein-Hawking entropy of the black hole and we obtain the Page curves for fix values of the Gauss-Bonnet coupling ($\alpha$).
 In this case we find that {\it as Gauss-Bonnet coupling ($\alpha$) increases Page curves shift towards later times and when Gauss-Bonnet coupling ($\alpha$) decreases Page curves shift towards earlier times.}

 \item In the second case we considered only Gauss-Bonnet term as higher derivative term which is relevant to studying the charged black hole in Einstein-Gauss-Bonnet gravity \cite{Charged-GB-BH}.
 Similar to the first case we calculated the Page curves in this setup, i.e., of charged Einstein-Gauss-Bonnet black hole \cite{Island-RNBH}.
 Similar to the first case we have linear time growth of the entanglement entropy of the Hawking radiation at earlier times and island emerges at late times which saturates the linear time growth of the Hawking radiation and entanglement entropy of Hawking radiation becomes equal to twice of the Bekenstein-Hawking entropy of the black hole.
 Therefore we obtain the Page curves of the charged Einstein-Gauss-Bonnet black hole in four dimensions.
 Interestingly we find a similar behaviour of the Page curves with Gauss-Bonnet coupling as discussed earlier in the first case.